AliyunContainerService/pouch/docs/architecture.md

 # Architecture

-To clarify standpoint of Pouch in container system, we construct it with explicit architecture.
-To ensure the clear separation of functionality, we have organized Pouch with components.
+To clarify standpoint of PouchContainer in container system, we construct it with explicit architecture.
+To ensure the clear separation of functionality, we have organized PouchContainer with components.
 Therefore, when mentioning architecture, we usually include two parts:

 * ecosystem architecture
 * component architecture

 ## Ecosystem Architecture

-In pouch's roadmap, we set ecosystem embracing as a big target.
-To upper orchestrating layer, pouch supports Kubernetes and Swarm.
-To underlying runtime layer, pouch is compatible with oci-compatible runtime, such as [runC](https://github.com/opencontainers/runc), [runV](https://github.com/hyperhq/runv), runlxc and so on.
+In PouchContainer's roadmap, we set ecosystem embracing as a big target.
+To upper orchestrating layer, PouchContainer supports Kubernetes and Swarm.
+To underlying runtime layer, PouchContainer is compatible with oci-compatible runtime, such as [runC](https://github.com/opencontainers/runc), [runV](https://github.com/hyperhq/runv), runlxc and so on.
 To make storage and network big supplements, [CNI](https://github.com/containernetworking/cni) and [CSI](https://github.com/container-storage-interface) are in scope right there.

 ![Ecosystem Architecture](static_files/pouch_ecosystem_architecture.png)